-Bristol will provide an equipment operator that will support field activities on an as-needed basis.
-It is expected that the equipment operator will aid with the collection and staging of larger debris items and will perform the loading of non-hazardous/metallic debris into intermodal shipping containers for off-site shipment.
+Bristol will provide an equipment operator that will support field activities on an asneeded basis.
+It is expected that the equipment operator will aid with the excavation of contaminated soil and will perform the loading of debris into intermodal shipping containers for off-site shipment.